MG782469/Traffic-Intelligence-Platform/README.md

 ---

-## 👨‍💻 Team
+## Team

-Developed as part of Bharat Academix CodeQuest 2026 to demonstrate how Artificial Intelligence can support smarter traffic management, operational efficiency, and urban mobility in Bengaluru.
+Developed as part of Flipkart Gridlock Hackathon 2.0 to demonstrate how Artificial Intelligence can support smarter traffic management, operational efficiency, and urban mobility in Bengaluru.

 ---